Multi-omics for healthcare materials

 Oct 2021

-Marija has been nominated to join the National Advisory Board of the Swiss Personalized Health Network.
+Marija has joined the National Advisory Board of the Swiss Personalized Health Network

 Oct 2021